rsWinAutomationSupport/rsInternationalSettings/README.md

 *$InputLocaleID* - Locale ID as defined by Microsoft.
 Used in combination with LCIDHex, see [Keyboard Language & Locale IDs Assigned by Microsoft](http://msdn.microsoft.com/en-gb/goglobal/bb895996.aspx)

 **Keyboard options tip:** To easily identify correct settings for user keyboard options (*LCIDHex* & *InputLocaleID*), set the desired keyboard settings on a Windows 8/2012, or later, machine and run the following PS command `Get-WinUserLanguageList`.
-This will provide the keyboard settings for current user.
 Property named "InputMethodTips" will provide the correct Language Code ID as `{<LCIDHex>:<InputLocaleID>}`.

 Example: